kennytm/cargo-kcov/README.md

 > **Important!** `kcov` only supports Linux at the moment.
 Track
 > [SimonKagstrom/kcov#135](https://github.com/SimonKagstrom/kcov/issues/135) for OS X support.

-You need to install `kcov` v26 or above.
+You need to install `kcov` v26 or above to collect coverage report from Rust.
 Some distro is still shipping v25 or v11, so you will need to build from source.
-Please follow the instruction in https://users.rust-lang.org/t/650.
+Please follow the instruction in https://users.rust-lang.org/t/650. `cargo-kcov` requires v30 or above since earlier versions of kcov do not report its version number.

 Install
 -------